Rephidock/Rephidock.GeneralUtilities/README.md

 | (extension) `Color.Transparent` | Returns source `Color` with alpha of 0           |
 | `ColorMath.LerpColor`           | Linearly interpolates between 2 colors           |
 | `ColorMath.AlphaBlend`          | Blend 2 colors with alpha-1-minus-alpha blending |

+[^1]: Extension also exists for other numeric types